 As well as regularly cycling live data to the dashboard, your monitors will send out alerts if between-time failure occurs.
 Alerts can be forwarded to you by email for no cost.
-You also get a pick of phone call and SMS notification with your subscription.
+You also get to pick between phone call and SMS notifications with your subscription.
 However, that quota can quickly run out.
-You can pay for extra phone and SMS notification capacity.
+You can pay extra for more phone and SMS notification capacity.

 Anturis offers a free trial for 30 days, which does not limit the number of monitors that you use.
 Once the free trial period ends, you can either strip out all of the monitors except for five and keep using the system for free, or keep with your higher number of monitors and pay for the service.
 The free trial gives you a good opportunity to work out how many monitors you need and so then you can decide whether the price you will have to pay makes the Anturis competitive with the other options that you have on your list.